Sanaelotfi/Sanaelotfi.github.io/_pages/about.md

 📢 June 2024: I gave a talk on _Non-Vacuous Generalization Bounds for Large Language Models_ at ML Collective.

-👩‍💻 June 2024: I started my summer internship at Microsoft Research NYC, where I will be working on large language model merging for multi-task learning with [Miro Dudik](https://www.microsoft.com/en-us/research/people/mdudik/) and [Jordan Ash](https://www.jordantash.com/).
+👩‍💻 June 2024: I started my summer internship at Microsoft Research NYC, where I will be working on large language model merging for multi-task learning.

 🥳 May 2024: _[Non-Vacuous Generalization Bounds for Large Language Models](https://arxiv.org/abs/2312.17173)_ got accepted to ICML!